sebproell/4C/doc/documentation/src/analysis_guide/preprocessing.rst

 However, the preprocessor should be capable of exporting a file format, which can be converted by the python toolset meshio (see <https://pypi.org/project/meshio/>) into an exodus file.

+.. admonition:: Warning

+    The exodus file that is exported by meshio can currently not read in by |FOURC| directly!

 Also, the exported input file can probably be imported in Cubit, then further edited and eventually exported as an exodus (.e) file.